StackVista/stackstate-docs/develop/developer-guides/monitors/monitor-sty-file-format.md

 ➡️ [Learn more about the Telemetry script API](/develop/reference/scripting/script-apis/telemetry.md "StackState Self-Hosted only")

 {% tabs %}
-{% tab title="Monitor STJ definition" %}
+{% tab title="Monitor STY definition" %}
-To supply a value to the `telemetryQuery` parameter defined in the monitor function, the monitor STJ definition would look something like the following.
+To supply a value to the `telemetryQuery` parameter defined in the monitor function, the monitor STY definition would look something like the following.
 Note that the provided `value` must utilize the StackState Telemetry Script API and evaluate to a telemetry query, otherwise it will not pass the argument validation that is performed before the function execution begins.

 ```json
 ...